gulf98/Opencart-E2E-Autotests/README.md

 You can also run autotests in docker:
 - install docker desktop
 - build image: docker build -t <image_name> .
-- start the container by passing parameters for pytest: docker run <image_name> --browser firefox
+- start the container by passing parameters for pytest: docker run <image_name> --param1 value1 ... --paramN valueN

 To generate a report, you need to run the command: allure generate allure-results.